CSCfi/ansible-role-users/README.md

 # Calling the role

-When you call the role, if your ansible version >= 2.1 it needs the "gather_subset: "!all" parameter.
-E.g.
+When you call the role, you need to set gather_facts to false.

 <pre>
 - name: Configure users
   hosts: admin_hosts
-  gather_subset: "!all"
+  gather_facts: false
   roles:
      - ansible-role-users
 </pre>

-This gathers enough info to be usable by the role, but doesn't try to ssh in which might by definition fail.

 # Role Variables